jaeseung16/CppND-Capstone-Hello-World/README.md

      - Move the mouse pointer inside the window **Mandelbort**
      - While holding the CTRL key, click the left button of the mouse (or click and hold the right button of the mouse).
 The box color will change.
      - Move the mouse while holding the CTRL key and the left button (or holding the right button of the mouse).
+     - The box will shrink (or expand) if the mouse moves toward the top-left (or bottom-right) corner.
      - Release the left button of the mouse while holding the CTRL key (or release the right button).
 The box color will become white.
   4. To end, press the `ESC` key